stoeps13/connections-doc/source/admin/plan/r_install_support_statements.md

     -   *Conditional support for HCL Sametime versions 10 and 11: At this time, Connections supports Sametime version 9.
 HCL Connections Development believes Sametime versions 10 and 11 should work with Connections 7.0, however these versions have not been tested.
 If a customer would like to deploy and test, HCL Support will help troubleshoot any problems encountered on a case-by-case basis.
 If minor issues are identified, we will investigate creating a fix.
 However, if a major issue is identified, a roll back to Sametime version 9 may be required.*
     -   *For IBM products, such as IBM Directory Server or Domino LDAP, and IBM JDKs \(JVMs\), HCL Connections will fully support fix-pack, release and version updates that do not significantly change interfaces or other underlying support that HCL Connections depends on for its functionality.
 If and when a newer release of one of these products is shipped that HCL Connections cannot accommodate, that fact will be noted as described in the next section entitled "Unsupported Products."
 Note that in order for HCL Connections to support an update to a database or LDAP product, WebSphere Application Server must support that update as well.*
+    -   !!! note
-    -   **Note:** *HCL Connections has been tested extensively with the stated release version and fix pack release of WebSphere Application Server found in the HCL Connections Software requirements.
+    *HCL Connections has been tested extensively with the stated release version and fix pack release of WebSphere Application Server found in the HCL Connections Software requirements.
 The HCL Connections 7.0 System Requirements section will be updated when successfully completing testing of forward WebSphere Application Server fix packs as we continue to test.
 Upgrading to a new fix pack level of the WebSphere Application Server that is not listed in HCL Connections 7.0 System Requirements is not well tolerated and is treated as an **Unsupported Product** described below.*

     -   *If the Support organization for the untested product in question is unable to resolve the problem, Support will deem that version, release or fix pack level of the untested product in question to now be an "Unsupported Product."*
 3.  **Unsupported Products**